 Whole exome sequencing is a test that looks for genetic changes (mutations) in a small portion of the human genome called the exome.
 The human genome is a person’s complete set of DNA, including all of his or her genes.
 The exome is the part of the genome that contains the coding portions of the genes (exons) that code for the various amino acids that make up individual proteins.
 These proteins have wide and varied responsibilities in the body.
 Up to 84% of genetic disorders occur because of a change or alteration in these coding exons of the gene.
 Whole exome sequencing can identify a diagnosis of KCNK9 imprinting syndrome by detecting a specific mutation (p.G236R) in the KCNK9 gene that is known to cause this disorder.

 There are no standardized treatment protocols or guidelines for affected individuals.
 Due to the rarity of the KCNK9 imprinting syndrome, there are no treatment trials that have been tested on a large group of patients.
-There have been reports in the medical literature where doctors used specific nonsteroidal inflammatory drugs (NSAIDs) to treat children with KCNK9 imprinting syndrome.
-The drugs that have been used are flufenamic acid and mefenamic acid.
-A few children have showed favorable response to these drugs with no adverse effects.
-However, this only involved anecdotal reports on individual patients.
+Based on research in mouse models, specific nonsteroidal inflammatory drugs (flufenamic acid and mefenamic acid) have been used to treat children with KCNK9 imprinting syndrome due to the G236R variant.
+There are anecdotal reports that a few children have shown a favorable response to these drugs with no adverse effects.

 In general, treatment of KCNK9 imprinting syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, pediatric neurologists, speech pathologists, specialists who diagnose and treat disorders of the stomach and intestines (gastroenterologists), psychiatrists, and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.
 Genetic counseling may be of benefit for affected individuals and their families.